 The study identified nine factors available in a company’s financial report that affected the performance of Price/Book (P/B) value investing.
 These 9 factors became known as the Piotroski Score.

-Price to Book (the trading price per share divided by the book value per share) is a common starting point for a value investing strategy and is an alternative to PE, Price to Sales and Dividend Yield strategies.
+Price to Book (the price per share divided by the book value per share) is a common starting point for a value investing strategy and is an alternative to PE, Price to Sales and Dividend Yield strategies.
 Like PE and Price to Sales, lower is better from a performance expectation standpoint.

 The underlying rationale of value (or contrarian) investing is that many of the stocks with the lowest “value” do not really deserve to be there and are actually far more valuable than perceived by investors.
 Of course, many of these stocks deserve to be there and are on the road to bankruptcy.
 Piotroski identified a way to separate the sheep from the goats.